-The new year really crept up on us this year, and we're already at the end of January.
-Something that’s top of our list to really work on this year is our homes.
-Throughout last year we've started numerous projects but once Christmas hit, we never got around to finishing them.
+Autumn really crept up on us this year, and we're already at the beginning of November.
+Something that’s top of our list to really work on during this time is our homes.
+Throughout the year we've started numerous projects but as the time has absolutely flown by, we never got around to finishing them.

-Now that Spring is fast approaching, it's time to kick into gear and upgrade our homes into the comforting and relaxing spaces we’ve always dreamed of before the year is over!
+We've decided that it's time to kick into gear and upgrade our homes into the comforting and relaxing spaces we’ve always dreamed of before the year is over!

 One of the things that’s an issue, however, is our budget.
 We don’t want something that’s going to cost an arm and a leg, but we still want our homes to feel cosy and comfortable and look amazing.
 And the good news is, there are budget-friendly ways to do this!